 About chickens farmed for meat

-Back in 1950, chicken was such a treat that most British people ate less than a kilo in a whole year.
-Now, we eat more than 2 kg per month (25kg in a year on average).
+Back in 1950, chicken was eaten as a treat; British people ate less than a kilo in a whole year.
+Now, we eat on average 25kg in a year - that's more than 2 kg per month.

 Live fast, die young

-Free-range chickens will usually be slaughtered at 8 weeks and organic at around 12 weeks.
+Free-range broilers will usually be slaughtered at 8 weeks old and organic broilers at around 12 weeks old.

-There are a number of welfare issues for meat chickens.
+There are a number of welfare issues for broiler chickens.

 Good animal welfare depends on three components:

 - Mental well-being

 In intensive chicken farms all three of these are compromised by overcrowding in filthy conditions, barren environments, and rapid growth.
 Chickens also suffer injury and stress through rough handling during catching, transport and slaughter.

 Over 70% of chickens raised for meat globally are raised in intensive industrial farming systems.
 This includes the majority of chickens in the UK, Europe, the US and China, as well as rapidly increasing numbers in developing countries.